cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 Let's see how we could write a function which gets an array of daily maximum temperatures, a limit, and prints the first day when the daily temperature exceeded the limit.

-First we define a table with the temperatures and print it out using the `table_foreach` we defined previously:
+First we define a table with the temperatures and print it out using `table_foreach`:

 ```Lua
 daily_max_temperatures = {30, 35, 32, 34, 38};